HorizonEventsAgency/aisafetyevents.org/content/events/AISUNeurIPS2022.md

 The [Swapcard](https://www.swapcard.com/app/swapcard) app is used for scheduling 1:1 meetings with other participants and registering to facilitated discussions.

+We have confirmed participants from the following organizations: Mila, Uni. of Stanford, Anthropic, OpenAI, UC Berkeley, Uni. of Toronto, ETH & Max Planck Institute, Uni. of Cambridge, Vector Institute, NYU, ETH Zurich, DeepMind, Oxford, MIT, and more.

 ## Further information